 Finding: Complies with Condition.
 The applicant did not submit a copy of the draft CC&Rs for the subdivision.
-Prior to final plat of the proposed land division the applicant shall submit CC&R's for the subdivision (if applicable) which do not conflict with the Oregon City Municipal Code.
+Prior to issuance of a permit associated with the proposed development the applicant shall submit CC&R's for the subdivision (if applicable) which do not conflict with the Oregon City Municipal Code.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.